Emerging markets driving growth in the third quarter

 “For the full year, we continue to expect underlying sales growth within the 3–5% range, an improvement in underlying operating margin of at least 100 basis points and strong cash flow.”

 In the third quarter, underlying sales increased 2.6% driven by emerging markets growth of 6.3% while developed markets decreased 2.3%.
-All categories grew, with improving volumes in Personal Care, Home Care and Foods.
+All divisions grew, with improving volumes in Beauty & Personal Care, Home Care and Foods & Refreshment.
 After two good years, Refreshment volumes declined as a result of lower ice cream sales in Europe and North America.
 Turnover decreased 1.6% to €13.2 billion, which included a negative currency impact of 5.1% as a result of the stronger euro.
 Acquisitions net of disposals added 1.1% to turnover.

 Strategic review progress